pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-06-30-bolognese.markdown

 - zoodle
 - pasta
 - penne
 Description: My Bolognese recipe is a sauce that can honestly work as a meal on it own.
 It goes great over some pasta, zucchini noodles, or spaghetti squash.
 Try it out with <a href="/recipes/meatballs">Zoodles and Meatballs</a> or <a href="/recipes/spaghetti-squash">Spaghetti Squash Cooked 3 Ways</a>.
-It also serves as a great stew between the meat and all the vegetables.
+It also serves as a great stew between the <a href="/misc/meat">meat</a> and all the vegetables.
 You can also check out any of my other <a href="/soups-and-stews">soups and stews</a>!
 Instructions:
 - Add vegetables (onion, garlic, carrots, and peppers) to a food processor and pulse until fine